AysenurYldrm/AysenurYldrm/README.md

 </div>

-<h1 align="center">Hi 👋, I'm Ayşenur</h1>
+<h1 align="center">Hi! 👋</h1>
-<h3 align="center">Hi!
-I'm Ayşenur Yıldırım, a Computer Engineering graduate.
+<h3 align="center">I'm Ayşenur Yıldırım, a Computer Engineering graduate.
 I completed a long-term internship at Sakarya Municipality's Yazılımpark, where I developed projects using .NET and web technologies.
 Afterwards, I worked as a full-time Software Developer at ScadaSU, gaining valuable experience for nearly a year.

 I have developed both desktop and web-based applications using technologies like C#, ASP.NET, and WPF.
 While some of my work is open source on GitHub, I also have ongoing private projects.
 Please feel free to contact me for a presentation of these projects.</h3>